quanhavn/llm-code-review/README.md

-# AI Code Reviewer
+# LLM Code Reviewer

-AI Code Reviewer is a GitHub Action that leverages OpenAI's GPT-4 API or Google Gemini Pro to provide intelligent feedback and suggestions on your pull requests.
+LLM Code Reviewer is a GitHub Action that leverages OpenAI's GPT-4 API or Google Gemini Pro to provide intelligent feedback and suggestions on your pull requests.
 This powerful tool helps improve code quality and saves developers time by automating the code review process.